Roz & Arjan's Bredenbury Court Barns Wedding - the perfect wedding venue?

 Another location that I knew I wanted to take photos in was the bandstand gazebo you can see in the image below.
 The setup again was relatively simple; with a single flash pointed straight up into the roof.
 If you look closely (which I know isn't easy on this small-scale photo) you can see where the rain is picked out by the light against the dark background.

 In an email, sent a couple of weeks before the wedding, Roz had asked whether I could, if I had the time, take a photo of the groom smoking a cigar.
-I don't condone smoking, but I do really, really love shooting people smoking cigars at night.
-Of course here, I had the added benefit of the pouring rain to add into the image.
+Yes - always a favourite of mine, as a *lot* of men who have never smoked a cigar before, fully ingest the smoke into their lungs and spend a good 10 minutes coughing and occasionally throwing up.
+Ajran was a pro (as was the father of the bride it appears) and for this photo, I had the added benefit of the pouring rain to add into the image.
 Again the setup was simple - with a flash behind the groom and the father of the bride, pointing back towards the camera.
 For these images it's important that the flash isn't visible, as the amount of light produced by it overpowers everything else in the image.

 Roz & Arjan finished the formal part of the evening with sparklers.
 As Bredenbury Court is right out in the middle of the countryside, there is no light pollution to deal with, which produced a rich blue-black colour in the sky.
 Perfect for fireworks or sparklers!